ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/pac-docs.md

 * `dk_pac/src/lib.rs` defines the singleton peripherals as part of a larger `struct Peripherals`.
 There are two methods for this struct: `take()` and `steal()`. `take()` assures, that only one instance of this can exist.
 Hence, it's safe.
 Note that `take()` is only available with the `critical-section` feature enabled.

-* `dk_pac/src/uarte0.rs` defines a struct that contains all the registers of the `UARTE0` register block.
+* `dk_pac/src/uarte0.rs` defines a struct that contains all the registers of the `UARTE0` peripheral.
 The `enable` field represents the register of the same name.

 * `dk_pac/src/uarte0/enable.rs` defines the types associated with this register that you already saw in the docs.